LLC Cost in Arizona | How Much Does It Cost to Start an LLC

 Annual Report Filing Fee

-To keep your LLC in good standing in Arizona, you must file Annual Report with the Arizona Secretary of State.
-The Annual report provides updated information about your LLC, such as changes in address, members, or Statutory Agent.
+To keep your LLC in good standing, you must file Annual Report with the Arizona Secretary of State.
+The Annual Report provides updated information about your LLC, such as changes in address, members, or Statutory Agent.

-In Arizona, the Annual report fee costs around $0 which can be paid on 1 year (though it is not mandatory to file one).
+In Arizona, the Annual Report fee costs $0 which can be paid every 1 year (though it is not mandatory to file one).

 Franchise Tax or Annual LLC Tax